Disability insurance tax-deductible: Secure maximum benefits

 Are contributions to occupational disability insurance tax-deductible?

-The contributions are entered in the pension plan annex.
-For an independent occupational disability insurance, this is under 'other miscellaneous pension expenses' (e.g., line 45 or 49, depending on the tax year).
-[3,2Ü] Contributions to an occupational disability insurance with Rürup pension are recorded under retirement pension expenses.
+The contributions are entered in the special expenses section for retirement provision.
+For a separate occupational disability insurance, this is under “other miscellaneous retirement provision expenses” (e.g. line 45 or 49, depending on the tax year).
+[3,2Ü] Contributions to a BUZ with a Rürup pension are recorded under retirement provision expenses.

-Do disability insurance contributions always reduce taxes?
+Do BU contributions always reduce tax?

 No, not always.
-Since the maximum amounts for other precautionary expenses (€1,900 / €2,800) are often already reached or exceeded by contributions to statutory health and nursing insurance, stating disability insurance contributions often does not lead to any additional tax savings.
+Since the maximum amounts for other deductible expenses (EUR 1,900 / EUR 2,800) are often already reached or exceeded by contributions to statutory health and long-term care insurance, entering disability insurance contributions in many cases does not lead to any additional tax savings.

-There is no specific tax-free allowance for the disability insurance pension itself.
-However, only the income portion of the private disability insurance pension has to be taxed.
-If the total taxable income (including the taxable portion of the disability insurance pension) is below the general tax-free allowance (e.g. €11,604 for 2024), no income tax is due.
+For the occupational disability pension itself, there is no specific allowance.
+However, only the taxable portion of the private occupational disability pension has to be taxed.
+If the total taxable income (including the taxable part of the occupational disability pension) is below the general basic allowance (e.g. EUR 11,604 for 2024), no income tax is payable.
 [2]